- This event has passed.

 Signing with Alan Gartenhaus

-Join us Saturday, May 13th at 2 pm for a signing with Alan Gartenhaus, author of Balsalmic Moon!
+Join us Saturday, May 13th at 2 pm for a signing with Alan Gartenhaus, author of Balsamic Moon!

 He will be signing books upstairs.
 This event is free to attend.